GaryLee/stlink-v3mods-bridge/README.md

-# stlink-v3mods
+# stlink-v3mods-bridge
-Firmwares for application on STLINK-V3MODS board.
+A firmware for bridging between VCP and I2C/SPI/UART/GPIO/PWM on STLINK-V3MODS board.